hbiom/DataViz_CT_CCR/README.md

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/plot_image_contour_show_tumor_only.png?raw=true)

-Lasty, we can retrive tumor's mask bounding box coordinates and plot it on corresponding images.
+We can also retrive tumor's mask bounding box coordinates and plot it on corresponding images.

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/plot_image_bbounding_show_tumor_only.png?raw=true)

 To finish, we might want to focus on one tumor slice, most likely the one where the tumor is the biggest.
 To spot it, we just need to find the the mask with the most positive events.
 We can then plot the images with the bounding box, with the corresponding cropped images around the tumor and finally just the tumor.

+functions to retrieve mask coordinate and cropped image come from this repository [Here](https://github.com/guillaumefrd/brain-tumor-mri-dataset)

 We obtain the image below:

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/tumor_all.png?raw=true)

+## Optional

 Now we can combine all graphs into a publication-like figure: